Carroll Scholars Institutional Repository

 What is an Institutional Repository?

-The Carroll Scholars institutional repository (IR) collects, preserves, promotes, and provides global access to the scholarly and intellectual output of the institution.
+The Carroll Scholars institutional repository (IR) collects, preserves, promotes, and provides global access to the scholarly and intellectual output of Carroll College.
 Its purpose is to demonstrate the breadth, depth, and impact of Carroll undergraduate and faculty research, provide a record of research output to donors and funding organizations, fulfill open access requirements for grants, and assist in recruiting students to research programs on campus.
 It is also intended to provide academic departments with additional means for demonstrating the overall value and impact of their student research and learning outcomes to the institution.

 The Carroll Scholars institutional repository creates: